Household Hacks – Tips for Cleaner Cleaning

 Grab an ice cube tray or silicone mold that holds a cube the size of your dishwasher tablet so you know it will fit.
 Leave the cubes in the mold to dry completely overnight and store in an airtight container for use the next time you need to wash.
 Easy peasy!

 - Got ants in the kitchen?
 Use your orange peels!
 Grab an old clean sauce jar, don’t pretend you haven’t stashed a few and taken the labels off to store stuff in, we all do.
 Chuck in some of your orange peels into the jar and then top it up with some vinegar.
 Close the lid and leave in the pantry or on the bench for two weeks.
 Remove the peels and add the vinegar to a spray bottle.
 It smells amazing, is great for benchtops, and keeps the ants away.

 - Need to polish up that stainless steel?
 Easy as 1,2,3 simple combine ½ a cup of olive oil (any form), ½ cup of white vinegar, and 20 drops of your choice of essential oil for fragrance usually orange or lemon smells delicious.
 Combine in an oil compatible bottle and spray on your stainless steel surfaces and buff off with a dry cloth.
 Can also be used on timber as a natural polish.

 - Dryer sheets – not something many of us use these days, a strange luxury that we remember our parents using though.
-They are easy enough to have handy and prevent lint from gathering on the clothes and make them a little softer to the touch.
-Grab some cheap dollar sponges for this household hack and soak them in some fabric softener, a few drops of your favorite essential oil, water, and a dash of vinegar.
+They are easy enough to have and prevent lint from gathering on the clothes and make them a little softer to the touch.
+Grab some dollar sponges and soak them in some fabric softener, a few drops of your favorite essential oil, water, and a dash of vinegar.
 Store a stack of these in an airtight container next to all of your usual washing essentials and add one into each load of clothing.
 Reusable to prevent waste too!